Color Small Line Art and Tiny Details with Large Markers: Tips & Tools

 DEPTH AND DIMENSION IS NOT REALISM

-Now you’re kinda wondering what you’ve gotten yourself into.
+Now you’re wondering what you’ve gotten yourself into.

 Because brush nibs make you feel clumsy.